-Governing Board of the School shall be responsible for all the debts of the School.
+Section 2.D.4.d: Debts of the School: Pursuant to Section 1002.33(8)(e), Florida Statutes, the School shall be responsible for all debts of the charter school in the event the School is terminated or not renewed by the Sponsor.
 The parties acknowledge that the Sponsor may not assume the debt arising from any contract for services made between the governing body of the School, the management company (if applicable), and/or third parties, except for a debt that is previously detailed and agreed upon (in writing and executed with the same formalities as this Charter) by both the Sponsor, the governing body of the School and/or the management company (if applicable), and that may not reasonably be assumed to have been satisfied by the Sponsor.